-The uncertainty of the duration of the pandemic and the ability of the State's economy to recover create significant challenges for multi-year planning.
+While there are several factors that indicate the State has recovered economically from the initial impacts of the pandemic, there is still uncertainty about the future impacts on the budget as the pandemic continues.
+The uncertainty of the duration of the pandemic and the ability of the District to recover FTES create significant challenges for multi-year budget planning.
 The District will continue to build annual budgets assuming conservative state revenue amounts, ensuring that staff salaries and benefits and operational needs are met.
 PERS and STRS increases are built into the annual budget, as are funds to cover OPEB obligations.
-If additional funds materialize, the excess will be used to increase the fund balance, reduce the OPEB liability, or will be allocated to mission critical initiatives.

-The District's economic condition is driven primarily by the level of state support provided to the California community colleges system, by the District's enrollment and performance results, and by District leadership's ability to control costs.
+The District's economic condition is driven primarily by the level of state support provided to the California community colleges system, by the District's enrollment and performance results, and by the District leadership's ability to control costs.
 A fundamental goal for the District is to manage costs, so that expenditure growth does not outpace revenue growth and the fund balance continues to increase.
-To that end, the District implemented reorganizations and layoffs to reduce expenditures and inefficiencies, and to reallocate positions to mission critical areas.
-The District also introduced a hiring and spending freeze.
 An additional goal is for the District to implement initiatives that will increase student success metrics in-line with the Chancellor's Office Vision for Success.

-By continuing to monitor the fiscal environment and update the multi-year forecast revenue and expense assumptions with new information as it becomes available and taking the necessary budget actions, the District will be positioned to maintain a healthy fund balance and continue to have revenue levels that exceed expenditures.
+By continually monitoring the fiscal environment and updating the multi-year forecast revenue and expense assumptions with new information as it becomes available and taking the necessary budget actions, the District will be positioned to maintain a healthy fund balance and continue to have revenue levels that meet operational needs.
 The District is continuing long-term capital investments with the Utility Infrastructure Replacement and Seismic Strengthening Project near completion.

 In addition, the District received working drawings and construction phase funds for a new Creative Arts building, Physical Education Complex, and Fieldhouse.
-Leadership is pursuing state capital outlay funds to replace the Law Enforcement Academy, Academy of the Redwoods, and Student Resource Center buildings, and is working to secure USDA Rural Housing Grant funds to build a new Student Housing Facility.
+The District has updated the Educational Master Plan, which resulted in identifying strategies to ensure the District maintains relevancy in the educational market, and is working on updating the Facilities Master Plan.
+As a result of these updated plans, leadership may continue to pursue state capital outlay funds to replace the Law Enforcement Academy, Academy of the Redwoods, and Student Resource Center buildings.
+Leadership has also applied for a Student Housing Grant in the attempt to secure funds to build a new Student Housing Facility.
 As a result, the District is positioned to capitalize on opportunities in the future should the long-term decline in enrollments eventually be reversed.

-REDWOODS COMMUNITY COLLEGE DISTRICT STATEMENT OF NET POSITION JUNE 30, 2020
+REDWOODS COMMUNITY COLLEGE DISTRICT STATEMENT OF NET POSITION JUNE 30, 2021